Halifax Long-Term Disability Lawyers

-When Might I Need a Disability Lawyer?
+Do I Need a Long-Term Disability Lawyer?

 All types of injury law can seem overly complex and difficult to navigate, especially all alone.
 The vast majority of our work starts because of two events that occur all too often:

-Benefit cut-offs are often unfair.
+LTD benefit cut-offs are often unfair.
 Decisions are generally made by medical consultants working for the insurance company, and they’re usually made with the bottom line in mind, not the patient.
 Appeals are possible, but the review will be done by the insurance company, which will fight for as long as it can to avoid a payout.

 Our work begins with an assessment of your medical files.
 Following a detailed review of your health and the insurance policy, we develop a strategy to demonstrate your level of disability to the insurer.
 A properly developed claim will result in one of three main possibilities: